the key points: 👇

 If you’re serious about growing your business globally (and we’re not usually serious around here, so let that sink in for a moment) then you can’t afford to ignore organic search, because nothing will kill an expansion so quickly as not being able to be found in your new target territories.

-From URL setup and configuration (multi domain, subfolder, some hybrid of both?) to essential technical markup to make sure search engines can understand what the dickens is supposed to be ranking where, there are plenty of considerations to make sure you get off on the right foot.
-Skip this stuff over at your peril – if I had a nickel for every international setup I’ve seen that winds up with the US site version ranking everywhere in English because of improper (or total lack of) markup, I’d have a whole bagful of nickels… to flick at the foreheads of people who ignore international SEO tech requirements.
+Getting off on the right foot involves a massive list of technical considerations.
+You have to decide on URL setup and configuration – for example will you use a multi-domain setup, subfolders, or some hybrid of both?
+You must also deploy essential technical markup to ensure search engines understand exactly which page should rank in which country.
+Skip this stuff at your peril.
+If I had a nickel for every international setup I’ve seen that winds up with the US site version ranking everywhere in English because of improper markup, I’d have a whole bagful of nickels to flick at the foreheads of people who ignore technical requirements.

-The technical stuff aside, though, getting your international SEO setup right can also go a long way to improve and establish your brand’s reputation and credibility in new markets.
-Aside from the need to appear prominently in the organic results, making sure that everything is configured to offer a smooth user experience for global visitors will go a long way to building trust and getting a decent baseline conversion rate to build on.
+Getting your setup right goes a long way to establish your brand’s reputation and credibility in new markets.
+Aside from the desperate need to appear prominently in organic results, configuring everything to offer a smooth user experience for global visitors builds immediate trust.
+It gives you a solid, decent baseline conversion rate to build on.

 Plus it builds traffic, and revenue, and all that other good stuff, of course.